carousel banner image

 Suitable for

-This programme is ideal for healthcare and other professionals, including doctors, nurses, surgeons, allied health staff and administrators seeking to apply positive psychology to enhance patient care, professional practice and personal wellbeing.
+This programme is suitable for professionals such as coaches, teachers, lecturers, workplace, well-being champions, policymakers, and many others.
+Within healthcare, it is suitable for doctors, nurses, surgeons, allied health staff and administrators seeking to apply positive psychology to enhance patient care, professional practice and personal well-being.

 What you will learn